DerBunman/DieBenutzerumgebung/README.md

 ansible-playbook playbook.yml --ask-become-pass
 ```

 Done.
-Just logout and login again using the bspwm session.
+Just logout and login again using the i3 or bspwm session.

 ### Upgrade basic install
 ```sh